avan06/GroupGridView/README.md

 `BaseRowColor`: default White (Only effective when BaseRowColorEnabled is true)
 > Defines a Color for 'Base' Rows in groups.

+`BaseRowColorInterleaved`: default false
+> Determines if to make the group list color interleaved.

 ### RowHeaders